MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

-Here we further show how our proposed approach bridges the autoregressive (AR) models \cite{bao2023uncertainty,liu2022joint} and the iterative non-autoregressive (iter-NAR) models \cite{ma2024diff}, which builds a novel generative paradigm for the hand trajectory prediction task.
+Here we further show how MADiff bridges autoregressive (AR) models \cite{bao2023uncertainty,liu2022joint} and iterative non-autoregressive (iter-NAR) models \cite{ma2024diff}, which builds a novel generative paradigm for hand trajectory prediction.
 It captures the temporal causality along the time direction and maintains sufficient iteration in the denoising direction.
-We denote $\mathbf{f}_*$ as $\{\mathbf{f}_{S},\ldots,\mathbf{f}_0\}$ where $\mathbf{f}$ is the future part of $\mathbfz$, and $\mathcal{H}^\text{f}_*$ as $\{\mathcal{H}^\text{f}_S,\ldots,\mathcal{H}^\text{f}_1\}$ for brevity.
-Considering egomotion guidance $m$, the diffusion-based inference process of MADiff along with CDC operation can be formulated as follows:
+We denote $\mathbf{f}_*$ as $\{\mathbf{f}_{S},\ldots,\mathbf{f}_0\}$ where $\mathbf{f}$ is the future part of $\mathbfz$, and $\mathcal{H}^\text{f}_*$ as $\{\mathcal{H}^\text{f}_S,\ldots,\mathcal{H}^\text{f}_1\}$ for brevity. \myblue{Considering egomotion guidance $\mathbf{m}$, the diffusion-based inference process of MADiff along with CDC operation can be formulated as:}

 \begin{small}

 \end{small} \begin{justify} Then we marginalize over $\mathbf{f}$, and align the step $s$ with the general iteration number $k$ reversely, obtaining the iter-NAR form of MADiff: \end{justify} \begin{small}